saghul/evergreen/README.rst

 Running the test suite
 ======================

-There are several ways of running the test ruite:
+There are several ways of running the test suite:

 - Running individual tests:

-  Go inside the tests/ directory and run each individeal test
+  Go inside the tests/ directory and run each individual test

 - Run the test with the current Python interpreter: